TheeMattOliver/users-roles-table/README.md

 - improve better keyboard navigability/focus management between dialog and dropdown
 - implement the "Add User/Role" feature
 - implement "Edit User" feature
-- better error handling for server errors
+- craft better error handling for server errors
-- better "interstitial" loading states, e.g., change a role and see a transient loader while new role is being populated
+- craft better "interstitial" loading states, e.g., change a role and see a transient loader while new role is being populated
 - more visual design and better UX for skeleton loader on the table
-- built a proper `Input`
+- build a proper `Input` component
-- introduced dark mode
+- introduce dark mode
-- built some better feeling layout animations with Framer
+- build some better feeling layout animations with Framer
-- gotten a better mental model of how invalidation works with react-query, I haven't worked with that library very much yet
+- have a better mental model of how invalidation works with react-query, I haven't worked with that library very much yet
-- written unit and a11y tests with vitest
+- write unit and a11y tests with vitest